MacwanEric/macwaneric.github.io/_pages/cv.md

 Position: Research Intern (May 2015 – July 2015)
 Project: Computational prediction and characterization of regulatory sites and cis-regulatory modules

-I studied computational prediction and characterisation of regulatory sites and cis-regulatory modules.
-The project involved prototype development (BLAST) and understanding the mathematical background of different alignment softwares.
-For prototype development, I used Python and probability-based models for predicting transcription factor (TF) binding sites.
+I learned Python programming and worked on building models for predicting transcription-factor binding sites (Wasserman, W. W., & Sandelin, A. (2004)).